chenlijun99/unibz-76088A-materials/2-basics/2-modularity/1-base/README.md

 **Initial considerations and takeaways:**

 * Concerning the `send` function:
-    * Arrays decay into pointers.
-Typically the size of the array is passed along.
+    * Arrays decay into pointers when passed to functions.
+Typically the size of the array is passed along to solve this problem.
+        * There are also cases where the programmer decides that the size doesn't need to be passed, if the array is guaranteed (or required by API contract) to have always a known fixed size.
-    * The `printf` is a [variadic function](https://en.cppreference.com/w/c/variadic).
+    * `printf` is a [variadic function](https://en.cppreference.com/w/c/variadic).
 To my knowledge variadic functions always determine the variadic part of the arguments using the previous fixed arguments (e.g. `ioctl` is another example of such variadic function).
-In the case of printf-like functions, the fixed parameter is the format string.
+In the case of printf-like functions, the fixed parameter is the format string, which contain format specifiers as placeholders.
+For each format specifies, an argument of corresponding type must be passed.
 Further information on the format specifiers can be found at https://en.cppreference.com/w/cpp/io/c/fprintf.
         * In general it is important to make sure that the type of the argument and the type of the format specifier match.
 That's why we cast `buffer[i]` to `unsigned int`.
 We see a case of [type casting](https://en.cppreference.com/w/c/language/cast) in C (a.k.a. type conversion, type coercion, etc.).
             * Detail: actually in this case the cast is not necessary due to the default argument promotion of the variadic arguments.
 See C99, Paragraph 6.5.2.2.7.
     * Relationship between array and pointers and the equivalence of the "subscript operator" with "pointer arithmetic + dereference".
-E.g. `a[i]` is equivalence to `*(arr + i)`.
+E.g. `a[i]` is equivalent to `*(arr + i)`.
 * Concerning the `get_current_temperature` function:
     * An example of the use of the `scanf()` function to obtain input from the user.
+It works similarly to `printf()`, i.e. it is a variadic function, it accepts a format string as first argument, the format string contains format specifiers, but tell `scanf()` about the variadic arguments.
 * Historically C did not have the boolean data type. `stdbool.h` was added in C99.
 * Use of fixed width integer types from `stdint.h` (since C99) for better portability.
 See more on [cppreference](https://en.cppreference.com/w/c/types/integer).